Bamboo is my all-time favorite for wood floors because of its eco-friendly properties.

 In fact, it’s much more cost-efficient than keeping your floors neglected, which will later need to be replaced.

-The good thing is, you can even mimic your resilient floors to look like LVT (luxury vinyl tile) products.
+The good thing is, that you can even mimic your resilient floors to look like LVT (luxury vinyl tile) products.

-Steps to refinish your bamboo floor are easy and are as follows…
+The steps to refinish your bamboo floor are easy and are as follows…

 Step 1 – Clean the floor

 Start by removing all the furniture and rugs in the room.